top of page

 The Hebrew Bible and many Protestant Bibles do not include the Apocrypha.

-It is bound in the Bible between the Old and the New Testaments.
+The Bible includes the Apocrypha bound between the Old and New Testaments.

 The Bible has a total of 80 books, which include the Apocrypha.